srl-labs/containerlab/docs/install.md

 ##### Docker in Docker

 Another option to run containerlab on ARM-based Macs is to use Docker in Docker approach.
-With this approach, a docker-in-docker container is launched on the Mac OS inside the VM providing a docker environment.
+With this approach, a docker-in-docker container is launched on the macOS inside the VM providing a docker environment.
+This setup also works on other operating systems where Docker is available.
 Below is a step-by-step guide on how to set it up.

 ???tip "Docker in docker guide"
     We'll provide an example of a custom [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) that can be opened in [VSCode](https://code.visualstudio.com) with [Remote Development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) installed.